stormtrooper88/Milestoneproject---User-centric-project/README.md

 I have tested the "contact me" button link to ensure that it takes the user to the contact form at the bottom of the page.

 I have gone to the carousel to test whether each picture is visible.
-I encountered a problem here as the pictures where all different sizes.
+I encountered a problem here as the pictures were all different sizes.
 This was fixed by creating a class and modifying it in CSS so the height matched each picture.

 I have gone to the "contact me" page and tried to submit without completing the name section.
 Upon clicking the send message button, a yellow mark pops up and states that the user must fill out the name section before being able to send the message.
 I have then filled in the name and left out the email.
 Upon clicking the send message button, a yellow mark pops up and states that the user must fill out the name section before being able to send the message.
 I have also tested inputting a random set of letters into the email section and then receive a notice stating that the @ is missing from the email section.
 I have tried simply entering the @ however I am told I must enter a part after the @.